 Sources of Grapevines

 Grapevines and rootstocks are available from a multitude of nurseries in North America.
 It is important to note that grapevines purchased closer to your site will be no more suitable or adapted to your climate than those purchased in Canada, California or Michigan and, therefore, location of the nursery should not be a limiting factor when purchasing grapevine stock.

 Establishing a successful commercial vineyard requires a substantial capital investment as well as sound management decisions from the initial planning stage through the sale or use of the harvested crop.
 Cost of labor, land, machinery and materials, as well as expected returns, are considered at the following link.

 The enthusiasm within the grape and wine community in Virginia has never been greater and the increasing number of local and statewide organizations and discussion groups reflects this change.
 Every two months, Dr. Tony Wolf publishes a newsletter, "Viticulture Notes," which is the principal extension newsletter used to keep growers and potential growers informed of upcoming meetings, field days, technical information, seasonal reminders, and availability of new publications.
-An electronic, text-only newsletter is available without cost.
-To subscribe, send an e-mail message to: email@example.com with no subject and one line of text: subscribe vce-grapenews your name, where your name is your real name.
-Example: subscribe vce-grapenews John Doe.
+An electronic newsletter is available without cost.
+Send an e-mail message to Tremain Hatch to join the distribution list.
 Alternatively, you may peruse the last three years' issues of Viticulture Notes on the web.
 Additional information regarding current research projects and grape pest recommendations is available on Dr. Wolf's website link below.
 A list of grape and wine associations in Virginia and surrounding states is also provided below for your reference.
 These links provide detailed information about winery locations, events and local grower groups; however, there is no substitute for getting out and visiting with your local wineries to discover the market demands and wine styles in your area.